sreya-rc/cuda-gemm-softmax-kernels/README.md

 - Softmax on rows of scores
 - Elementwise transformations

-This repo builds these *from scratch*, the same way they exist inside TensorRT, DirectML, cuBLAS, and cuDNN — just scaled down for clarity.
+This project builds these from scratch, the same way they exist inside TensorRT, DirectML, cuBLAS, and cuDNN, just scaled down for clarity.

 ---